-Stefano Busillo, University of Salerno (Italy)

-Miriam Schettini, University of Pisa (Italy)

-Gabriele Rugani, University of Pisa (Italy)

-Emanuele Vannata, University of Salerno (Italy)

-Ana Zdraveva, University "Goce Delčev" of Štip (North Macedonia)
+Stefano Busillo, University of Salerno (Italy) Miriam Schettini, University of Pisa (Italy) Gabriele Rugani, University of Pisa (Italy) Emanuele Vannata, University of Salerno (Italy) Ana Zdraveva, University "Goce Delčev" of Štip (North Macedonia)

+The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 Rivista semestrale on line EUWEB Legal Essays.
-Global & International Perspectives $\underline{www.euweb.org}$
+Global & International Perspectives www.euweb.org Editoriale Scientifica, Via San Biagio dei Librai, 39 - Napoli

-Editoriale Scientifica, Via San Biagio dei Librai, 39 - Napoli Registrazione presso il Tribunale di Nocera Inferiore n° 5 del 23 marzo 2022
+Registrazione presso il Tribunale di Nocera Inferiore n° 5 del 23 marzo 2022 ISSN 2785-5228

-ISSN 2785-5228
+Index

-Index 2022, n.
-2
+2022, no. 2